EricSpencer00/EricSpencer00/README.md

 I'm Eric, a Computer Science major at Loyola University Chicago

-- 🔭 I’m interning for the summer and my contribution page will reflect that
+- 🔭 I'm interning for the summer and my contribution page will reflect that
 - 🤔 Take a look at my repos and see if you find anything interesting
-- 🌱 I’m currently learning SaaS Apps, TLA+, and Fullstack methods
+- 🌱 I'm currently learning SaaS Apps, TLA+, and Fullstack methods
 - 🏋️‍♂️ I'm rated 1600 in Chess and can bench 225

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?logo=linkedin&logoColor=white)](https://linkedin.com/in/ericspencer00)